-Karen Spiegel began her political career as the elected City Treasurer for the City of Corona in 1996.
-After six years as Treasurer, she embraced the City Council elections in 2002 and served the City of Corona as Council Member for 16 years, serving as Mayor four terms.
-Her actions speak volumes and her unique passion for service truly sets her apart.
+Her actions speak volumes, and her unique passion for service truly sets her apart.
 She encourages community participation with City and County government and has introduced many new programs.
-Karen has been credited for her leadership in regional transportation issues, collaboration and regional partnerships.
+In addition, Supervisor Spiegel has been credited for her leadership on regional transportation issues, collaboration, and regional partnerships.

-In addition to the service in her District, Karen represents Riverside County on the Regional and State level in many organizations and has served in a leadership role on several.
-She is an energetic member of the community and her "roll-up your sleeves" attitude has led her to immerse herself in many civic, business and community activities.
-She has been honored for her service with numerous awards and recognitions over the years.
+Iln addition to the service in her District, Supervisor Spiegel represents Riverside County at the Regional and State level in many organizations and has served in a leadership role on several.
+She is an energetic community member, and her "roll-up your sleeves" attitude has led her to immerse herself in many civic, business, and community activities.
+She has been honored with awards and recognitions for her service over the years.
+Some of those include the Corona-Norco YMCA Distinguished Service Award; Corona Citizen of the Year; League of CA Cities Outstanding Public Service Award; Family Values Award from the LDS Church; Women in Transportation - Woman of the Year; PTA Service Award; Mobility 21 Public Sector Leader of the Year Award; Corona Chamber of Commerce Chairman's Award of Excellence; and Building Industry Association (BIA) Outstanding Elected Official.